peterboldizs/complete_python/README.md

-This is the code for studying the great book Learning Python by Fabrizio Romano
+This repository contains code exercises for Python basics.
+It also covers advanced study material.